(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 “Stop hitting me.”
 A girl’s voice.
 Meg?
 He had heard her, hadn’t he?

 Years ago, he would have been faster on his feet.
-Now approaching seventy, Samelqo could feel the death god Molot’s fingers tickling his skin, smell Molot in the stuffy streets, see Molot in the lines that marked his once-proud face.
+Now past sixty, Samelqo could feel the death god Molot’s fingers tickling his skin, smell Molot in the stuffy streets, see Molot in the lines that marked his once-proud face.
 Nevertheless, he skipped one tile, then another, growing more spry with each step, every corner turned.

 Samelqo rounded a bend.
 He could—he really could hear them.
 Eshmunen and his three sisters, but as children again, living children.
 Some god or goddess had turned their gaze his way and conjured the dead to toy with him.